 - Hard-coded reject rule: PWS returns a reject result for all outbound traffic from a container if not allowed by a higher-priority rule.

 The function of the Health Manager (HM9000) component in pre-Diego releases of PWS was replaced by the coordinated actions of the nsync, BBS, and Cell Reps.
 In pre-Diego architecture, the Health Manager (HM9000) had four core responsibilities:

 - Monitor applications to determine their state (e.g. running, stopped, crashed, etc.), version, and number of instances.
 HM9000 updates the actual state of an application based on heartbeats and

 droplet.exitedmessages issued by the DEA node running the application.

 - Determine applications’ expected state, version, and number of instances.
 HM9000 obtains the desired state of an application from a dump of the Cloud Controller database.

 - Reconcile the actual state of applications with their expected state.
 For instance, if fewer than expected instances are running, HM9000 will instruct the Cloud Controller to start the appropriate number of instances.

 - Direct Cloud Controller to take action to correct any discrepancies in the state of applications.

-HM9000 was essential to ensuring that apps running on Cloud Foundry remained available.
+HM9000 was essential to ensuring that apps running on PWS remained available.
 HM9000 restarted applications whenever the DEA node running an app shut down for any reason, when Warden killed the app because it violated a quota, or when the application process exited with a non-zero exit code.

 Refer to the HM9000 readme for more information about the HM9000 architecture.